Bílá Voda: Etymology

-Bílá Voda is named after the eponymous creek in the village.
-The name literally means "white water".
+Bílá Voda is named after the eponymous stream in the village.
+The name literally means 'white water' in Czech.

 Geography

 Bílá Voda is located about 31 km northwest of Jeseník and 98 km north of Olomouc, on the border with Poland.
 It is located at the westernmost point of the historical region of Czech Silesia.

 Bílá Voda lies in the northern part of the Golden Mountains.
 The highest point is the mountain Javorník at 768 m above sea level.
-The built-up area is situated in the valley of the Bílá voda Creek, a tributary of the Eastern Neisse.
+The built-up area is situated in the valley of the stream Bílá voda, a tributary of the Eastern Neisse.
 About two thirds of the municipal territory are covered with forests.